-In these cases, the included tours are perfect for first-timers and people who don't have their heart set on seeing one specific thing, that might or might not be shown on the included tours.
+In these cases, the included tours are perfect for first-timers and people who don't have their heart set on seeing one specific thing that might or might not be shown on the included tours.
 Repeat visitors who have seen the highlights or travelers who want to dive deep (perhaps with a hands-on cooking tour or a guided tour of the Vatican) might find the value to be less.
 Also know that if you choose not to do the included shore excursions, you do not get any money back.

-However, as the overview tours are generally half-day, cruise travelers will have time to do independent touring before or after, going into the church or museum they most want to see, taking time for shopping or a snack in a cafe or doing some other local activity if the ship is in port late.
+However, as the overview tours usually last just a half-day, cruise travelers will have time to do independent touring before or after, going into the church or museum they most want to see, taking time for shopping or a snack in a cafe, or doing some other local activity if the ship is in port late.

 Events include a concert by a 12-piece orchestra performed in the ruins of Ephesus, Turkey; a performance by three tenors on a Tuscan hillside; and a Burmese festival at a local park in Yangon.
 In this way, passengers can spend the day exploring however they'd like and then be treated to special entertainment in the evening.

-But on special days, these lines throw sumptuous beach parties, taking over a beach and reserving it exclusively for their passengers.
+On special days, lines with onboard water toys throw sumptuous beach parties, taking over a beach and reserving it exclusively for their passengers.
 Activities staffers bring all the water toys to the shore and set up an over-the-top barbecue with steak and lobster and bar service, so passengers can feel like they're at an exclusive beach resort.

 Not all itineraries can offer these decadent and complimentary beach days.
 You'll want to look for itineraries to the Caribbean, French Polynesia, Indonesia, Thailand and Panama.

-This is a big-deal money- and hassle-saver for independent travelers who want to do their own thing, but don't feel like taking a shuttle from the ship to the port exit and then hailing a cab and trying to direct a cabbie in a foreign language to the best drop-off point -- and then do the whole thing in reverse.
+This is a money- and hassle-saver for independent travelers who want to do their own thing without having to shuttle to the port exit and hail a cab before doing the whole thing in reverse.
 It also allows passengers on tours that end in the city to choose to stay longer in town and come back to the ship on the shuttle.
-Azamara, Regent, Silversea, Oceania and Seabourn are among the lines that offer this welcome service.
+Azamara, Crystal Cruises, Viking, Regent, Silversea, Oceania and Seabourn are among the lines that offer this welcome service.